simonrabate/simonrabate.github.io/_pages/research.md

 ___

-- *Optimal management rules for a retiring system with defined returns ?*,
-with Antoine Bozio, Audrey Rain and Maxime Tô

 - *Retirement behaviour in the French private sector*,
-with Benjamin Belrhomari, Chloé Lallemand, Lamia Kandil and Maxime Tô
+with Chloé Lallemand, Lamia Kandil and Maxime Tô

 - *Dynamiques de carrière dans la fonction publique hospitalière*,
 with Christophe Dorin, Anthony Marino and Laurent Soulat

-___
+- *The Social Determinants of Retirement*,
+with Max Coveney and Arthur

-- *Tax Evasion in the Netherlands: Evidence from Tax Amnesty Reforms*,
+- *How flat is the Netherlands: Assessing the Overall Progressivity  of the Dutch Tax System*,
-with Wouter Leenders, Arjan Lejour and Maarten van't Riet
+with Arjan Bruil, Jan Molhman, Wouter Leenders and Arjan Lejour

-- *Globalisation and Income Inequality in the Netherlands*,
+- *Survivors insurance and the Dutch Marriage Market*, with Julie Rochut
-with Rob Euwals, Stefan Groot, Harro van Heuvelen, Gerdien Meijerink and Jan Möhlmann

-- *Lost in Globalisation: Discontent in the Netherlands*,
+- *The determinants of the Child Penalty in the Netherlands*, with Egbert Jongen and Sara Rellstab
-with Evelien Boonstoppel, Paul Dekkers and Rob Euwals

 ___